 There are four ways to earn a merit badge:

 - At summer camp

 A counsellor registered for each badge guides you through the requirements and signs off on the badge.
 To earn a badge on your own you need to find a counsellor to meet with.
 You will probably need to earn some on your own to get enough for Eagle Scout rank.

 Talk to the Scoutmaster or Advancement Coordinator to find counsellors in our area.
 They have access to the on-line counselor directory which is no longer publically available.

 When meeting on your own with a merit badge counsellor, there must be at least two Scouts and another adult present, or one Scout and his parent.
 A good way to manage this, if it works with the counsellor's schedule, is to simply meet in the back of the room during a troop meeting.

 This is a great way to earn a merit badge in a day (after prerequisites are completed).
-Check the council site for Merit Badge Skill Centers.
+Check the council site for Merit Badge Skill Centers (left column).
 Scouts can register and attend these as individuals without the troop's involvement.
 Note any pre-work that a given badge may require.
 Popular skill centers fill up quickly.